Kris Bryant Player Props: Rockies vs. Giants

 - Bryant is hitting .259 with six doubles, six home runs and 21 walks.

-- In 36.4% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.5%).
+- In 26.8% of his games this year, Bryant has had at least one RBI.
+He's picked up more than one in 5.4% and driven in three or more of his team's runs in one contest.

+- He has scored in 21 games this year (37.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.